Cozy Peach Kitchen

 Storage tips

-Make in advance: You can assemble the salad up to 24 hours in advance, but I do recommend waiting to add the arugula in until just before serving because it does wilt a little bit after tossing with the pesto.
-I would only do this if serving to a crowd, otherwise I don't find it a problem if I'm making the recipe just for myself.
+Make in advance: The orzo salad can be assembled up to 24 hours in advance, but I do recommend waiting to add the arugula until just before serving because it does wilt a little bit after tossing with the pesto.
+I would only do this if serving the salad to a crowd, otherwise, I don't find the wilted arugula to be a problem if I'm making the recipe just for myself.

 Leftovers: Keep leftovers refrigerated in a closed container for 3 to 4 days.
 Serve chilled.